kiwih/qtcore-C1/README.md

 The QTCore-C1 is a much more comprehensive design which was made for Efabless's first [AI generated Design Contest](https://efabless.com/ai-generated-design-contest).
 Targeted to Caravel, it has a lot more space available to it than with Tiny Tapeout.
 As such, it has a full 256 bytes of instruction and data memory, as well as 8-bit I/O ports, as an internal 16-bit timer, and even memory execution protection across 16-byte segments!
 Due to these expanded properties, it is a much more complex design with a lot more Verilog code as well as a much more comprehensive ISA, and the two processors, although sharing some similarities, are broadly incompatible.

+*What could this be used for?* Practically, you could imagine a little co-processor like this being used for predictable-time I/O state machines, similar to the RP2040's PIO.
+It helps that this design is quite small, and could be easily replicated many times on a single die.
+It also has 8-bit I/O, an interrupt output, and a timer, which is quite useful for many applications.

 *Why make this design instead of something like RISC-V?*: There are many implementations of open-source processors for ISAs like RISC-V and MIPS.
 The problem is, that means GPT-4 has seen these designs during training.
 For Efabless's generative AI contest (and the earlier Chip-Chat work), I didn't want to explore simply the capabilities of GPT-4 to emit data it has trained over - rather, I wanted to see how they performed when making something more novel.
 As such, I shephereded the models into making wholly new designs, with strange ISAs quite different to what is available in the open-source literature.

-The QTCore-C1 architecture defines a processor with the following components:
+**The QTCore-C1 architecture defines a processor with the following components:**

 * Control Unit: 2-cycle FSM for driving the processor (3 bit one-hot encoded state register)
 * Program Counter: 8-bit register containing the current address of the program